jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/PMU/Standby_wakeup_pin/readme.txt

 OF SUCH DAMAGE.
 */

   This example is based on the GD32C103V-EVAL-V1.0 board, it shows pmu how to enter standby mode and wakeup it.

-  Connect the CK_OUT0 pin (PA8) to an oscilloscope to monitor the CK_SYS frequency.

-  Step 1: When the board is start up, all of the LEDs are on and the oscilloscope shows that the frequency of CK_SYS is 120M Hz.

-  Step 2: Press tamper key to enter standby mode.
-All of the LEDs are off and there is no waveform on the oscilloscope.

-  Step 3: Press wakeup key.
-Mcu will be wakeuped from standby mode and LEDs will be turn on again.
-When exit from the standby mode, a power-on reset occurs and the mcu will execute instruction code from the 0x00000000 address.
-So the SystemInit() function will be reconfigured.
-The oscilloscope shows that the frequency of CK_SYS is 120M Hz.
+Press tamper key to enter standby mode, LEDs turn off.
+When you press wakeup key, mcu will be wakeuped from standby mode, LEDs will be turn on. when exit from the standby mode, a power-on reset occurs and the mcu will execute instruction code from the 0x00000000 address.